HENDRIX-ZT2/ZT2-API-Documentation/docs/behaviors.md

 ---

 ## BFBehDockRadial
-Docks an entity exactly according to subject's dock nodes, ignoring the rotation specified by the target's dock node.
+Docks an entity according to subject's dock nodes, ignoring the rotation specified by the target's dock node.
 #### Attributes:
 - __subjectNode__ (_string_) - Name of the subject's dock node, eg. `Node_Mouth`, `Floor`...
 * __targetNode__ (_string_) - Name of the target's dock node, eg. `p_InvestigateNode`, `Dock_Attach`...